rknightuk/rknight.me/src/pages/intersect/entries/quotes.md

 ---

 > [love reading about men in history like "unfortunately, he never found a wife :( his elaborate scarf collection sold for $1.2M in 2011. he and his closest male friend, Chauncey, with whom he shared a bed, died within weeks of one another. they were known for their dinner parties."](https://twitter.com/calebsaysthings/status/1211747052079722503?lang=en)

+---

+On Mastodon drama:

+> Mastodon is its own worst enemy.
+Users will kill it before Meta ever has a chance